ahnchive/ahnchive.github.io/.ipynb_checkpoints/index-checkpoint.md

     </div>
 </div>

+&nbsp;
+&nbsp;
-## About
+### About
-I'm a phd student at Stony Brook University.
+I'm a phd student at [EyeCog lab](https://you.stonybrook.edu/zelinsky/who-we-are/) at Stony Brook University.
 I'm broadly interested in understanding how humans can obtain stable but flexible representations of their visual environment.
 I try to understand this question by building an artificial vision system that is more human-like.

+&nbsp;
+&nbsp;
-## Recent News
+### Recent News